 Dr. Kathryn Adduci

-Kathryn and her family live in San Jose, with her cat Sophie and gecko Edward.
+Kathryn and her family live in San Jose.
 When not making music, she enjoys cooking, gardening, and exploring the natural wonders of the San Francisco Bay area.